KingsPM/Trend_Tracking_Lab_Tests/README.md

 # Trend_Tracking_Lab_Tests

-Summarising and plotting lab data to look at trends and productivity
+Summarising and plotting lab data to look at trends and productivity.

-Currently outputs a excel summary workbooks with the investigations and their frequencies divided into sheets based on the month or the referring hospital.
+Currently outputs three summary PDFs and two excel summary workbooks with the lab investigations, and their frequencies, divided into sheets based on the month conducted or the referring hospital.